-In order to vote in the state of Michigan you must be a U.S. Citizen, 18 years old by election day, and a resident of the State of Michigan and the city you are applying to vote in.
+To vote in Ferndale, you must be a U.S. citizen, 18 years old by Election Day, and a resident of Ferndale.
+You can register to vote:

 300 E. Nine Mile Road

 If you mail it to the Oakland County Clerk, it will take longer to process because it will be forwarded to Ferndale Elections.

 The City of Ferndale has nine polling locations, each open between 7:00 a.m. and 8:00 p.m. on all election days.
 Check our Polling Locations page to find out which precinct you are located in.

 No, you don’t!
 You have two options: (1) If you are living away from Ferndale while attending college, you can register to vote in the city or township where you live, and vote there—even if you only live there for part of the year.
 (2) If you are registered at a permanent address in Ferndale, you can request an absentee ballot and we can mail your ballot to wherever you are—no matter where that is or why you’re there!